 - Students should acquire a substantial knowledge of philosophical, literary, aesthetic and religious movements in the Western traditions.
 They also should acquire some knowledge of works of the humanities, or specifically of religious traditions, and of cultural history in at least one non-Western culture.

 - Students should learn and practice methods of inquiry used in academic disciplines of the humanities, the history of culture, or the academic study of religion.
 The department should support the study of methodological issues in non-Western intellectual traditions, and critical thinking about choices of methods and their implicit and explicit assumptions.

-- In LBRL 302, Methods of Interdisciplinary Study, and in LBRL 417a-e, senior seminars which serve as upper division writing courses, students in the major programs should learn and practice identifying problems, doing research, and writing good papers in the humanities.
+- In HUMA 302, Methods of Interdisciplinary Study, a senior seminar which serves as an upper division writing course, students in the major programs should learn and practice identifying problems, doing research, and writing good papers in the humanities.
 In two of the B.A.
-Humanities majors—History of Culture, and Religion and Culture—students should apply what they have learned in LBRL 400, independent study and research, and in LBRL 499, writing a senior paper under advisement from a member of the faculty.
+Humanities majors—History of Culture, and Religion and Culture—students should apply what they have learned in HUMA 400 or REL 400, independent study and research, and in HUMA 499 or REL 499, writing a senior paper under advisement from a member of the faculty.
 Researching and writing the senior paper is the ‘capstone’ requirement of these two programs.